-Ministerial Leadership majors will participate in one three-credit practicum each semester they are enrolled full-time (assuming transfer credits have not occupied practicum space on their degrees).
+Students majoring in Worship Ministries may participate in one two-credit practicum each semester they are enrolled full-time (assuming transfer credits have not occupied practicum space on their degrees).

 Students will fulfill their practicum requirements when they do the following...